-Auburn University Rural Health Project: Partnering with communities to increase access to high quality and affordable health and wellness care throughout rural Alabama.
+Auburn University Rural Health Initiative: Partnering with communities to increase access to high quality and affordable health and wellness care throughout rural Alabama.

-Auburn University’s Rural Health Project employs a community-based approach to serve local healthcare needs through the innovative technology of the OnMed® Telehealth Station coupled with hands-on wellness care provided by University faculty and students.
+Auburn University’s Rural Health Initiative employs a community-based approach to serve local healthcare needs through the innovative technology of the OnMed® Telehealth Station coupled with hands-on wellness care provided by University faculty and students.

 The Auburn University team members have worked closely with leaders from the City of LaFayette, Alabama and the Chambers County Commission to develop and launch this project.
 This collaboration resulted in identifying and renovating a vacated health clinic as the ideal location for the Chambers County Community Health and Wellness Center.

 Once complete, The Center will engage university students and faculty from diverse disciplines with community members to support their overall well-being.
 Nursing students will be available to support diabetes management and asthma education.
 Pharmacy students will provide medication management education.
 Speech, language, and hearing students will support communication needs.
 Ongoing COVID-19 vaccinations and testing will be provided during all hours of operation.
 Examples of other disciplines committed to engagement are kinesiology, social work, nutrition science, human development and family science, and counseling.
 Other disciplines will be engaged as needs emerge.